-Nar-Anon was established in 1968 by Robert Stewart Goodrich and offers a 12-step program for people whose lives have been affected by someone else’s narcotic addiction.
+Nar-Anon was established in 1968 by Robert Stewart Goodrich and offers a 12-step program for people whose lives have been affected by someone else’s Narcotic addiction.
 Similar to Al-Anon and Alcoholics Anonymous, it is separate from Narcotics Anonymous but operates with them in mind to match their goals.
 With over 24 million Americans using illicit drugs in the past month, it is a huge problem affecting spouses, children, parents, siblings, extended family, and more.

 What Drugs Are Being Used?

-The US Depart of Justice separates commonly abused drugs into three broad categories: Opioids/Narcotics/Pain relievers, Stimulants, and Depressants.
+The US Depart of Justice separates commonly abused drugs into three broad categories: Opioids/Narcotics/Painkillers, Stimulants, and Depressants.
 Some brands of these drugs include Vicodin, OxyContin, Percocet, Xanax, Valium, and Adderall.
 Misusing a drug affects decision making and impulsivity, nutrition, sleep, and puts people more at risk for trauma, violence, and injury.
 However, drug use does not only impact the individual.
 The friends and families of drug users are deeply impacted as well.

 How Addiction Impacts Family

 Family, friends, coworkers, and even neighbors can experience the effects of drug abuse through the user.
 It also trickles through the family dynamic.
 In the case of one parent being a user, sometimes children act as a surrogate spouse for the clean parent, living in denial of the addiction and trying to offer support and take on more responsibility than is age appropriate.
 Similar to abuse victims, children of addicts often believe it is their fault for their parent’s addiction and feel guilty.
 They also may feel like they are doing something illegal by being aware of their parent’s illegal activities.
-Children whose parents have a substance use disorder are at an increased risk for developing their own substance use disorder as they get older.
+Children whose parents have a substance use disorder (SUD) are at an increased risk for developing their own SUD as they get older.
 If mothers use while pregnant, their child is at risk for low birth weight, sexually transmitted diseases, and a wide range of birth defects.

 Even without children in the picture, partners of someone who uses drugs can face serious struggles both financially and psychologically.
 You need money to get drugs, and if the user runs out or is unable to hold a job, they may rely on their partner to feed the addiction.
 Depending on the drug, the cost of addiction can exceed the American average annual income of $61,937.
-For example, an addiction to OxyContin pills, taken three times per day, reaches over $70,000 annually.
+For example, an addiction to OxyContin pills, taken 3 times per day, reaches over $70,000 annually.

 Psychological problems can include anger, stress, anxiety, shame, isolation, denial, and protection of the addict.
 Partners of addicts may also have issues with co-dependency.
 Co-Dependents Anonymous offers support to people who struggle with healthy relationships.
 They list 5 patterns of co-dependence: denial, low self-esteem, compliance, control, and avoidance patterns.
 Some of these patterns are described as: